Asymptotic Chow stability of uniformly K-stable toric varieties: Combinatorial criteria for asymptotic Chow polystablity

 \subsection{Main Statements}

-In \cite{Ono13} (see also \cite{LLSW19}), we know the following criteria of asymptotic Chow stability for a polarized toric variety. \begin{prop}[Ono, LLSW] A polarized toric variety $(X,L)$ with the integral polytope $\Delta$ in $M_\RR\cong \RR^n$ is asymptotically Chow semistable if for any $k\in \NN$, and any convex function $f:k\Delta\rightarrow \RR$, we have
+By \cite{Ono13} (see also \cite{LLSW19}), we recall the following criterion for asymptotic Chow stability of a polarized toric variety.
+This also yields an obstruction to asymptotic Chow semistability of a polarized toric variety $(X,L)$, as observed in \cite{Ono11}. \begin{definition} \rm Let $(X,L)$ be a polarized toric variety with the moment polytope $\Delta$.
+For a positive integer $k$ and an affine function $\ell$, we define the {\emph{Futaki-Ono invariant}} by

-Moreover, it is asymptotically Chow polystable if the equality holds only when $f$ is affine. \end{prop} Then, for a positive integer $k$, we define \emph{the Futaki-Ono invariant $FO(\ell;k)$} by